robertdevore/vuln-search/README.md

-# Vulnerability Scanner
+# Vuln Search

+An open source vulnerability scanner to help identify various security vulnerabilities in PHP applications.

 ## Overview

-This repository contains a suite of scripts designed to identify various security vulnerabilities in PHP applications.

 The tools are tailored to detect common security issues such as SQL Injection, Cross-Site Scripting, Cross-Site Request Forgery, and Remote Code Execution vulnerabilities.